11 Day Tastes of Southern Australia

 • 10 Day 10: Adelaide and Hahndorf

 After a city orientation tour, head from Adelaide to Hahndorf, located in the Adelaide Hills, known for its strong German flavours, most evident in the smallgoods outlets, bakeries, pubs, and cafes that line the bustling main street.
-Back in Adelaide, the afternoon is yours to enjoy at leisure – we have a few recommendations, including a visit to the epic Adelaide Central Market, where you can try green ant gin with cheese, among so many other delicacies (own expense).
+Back in Adelaide, the afternoon is yours to enjoy at leisure – we have a few recommendations, including a visit to the epic Adelaide Central Market, where you can try green ant gin with cheese, among so many other delicacies.
+Enjoy a Japanese inspired celebratory dinner this evening at the hotel with your newfound friends.

 • 11 Day 11: Farewell from Adelaide